Simple Modal Types for Functional Reactive Programming: Related Work

 \paragraph{FRP as a Library} Operational properties of reactive programs can also be ensured by devising a library with a carefully restricted interface.
 For example, Yampa~\citep{nilsson02yampa} uses arrows~\citep{hughes2000arrows} to ensure causality of signal functions, and FRPNow!~\citep{ploeg15FRPNow} uses a monadic interface to avoid some sources of space leaks.
 A more recent refinement of Yampa~\citep{barenz18Rhine} annotates signal functions with type-level clocks, which allows the construction of dataflow graphs that combine subsystems running at different clock speeds.
-These type-level clocks are static \emph{statically} determined at compile time with the aim to provide efficient resampling between subsystems, whereas \Rizzo's clocks may \emph{dynamically} change over time and thus allow for programs with dynamically changing dataflows.
+These type-level clocks are \emph{statically} determined at compile time with the aim of providing efficient resampling between subsystems, whereas \Rizzo's clocks may \emph{dynamically} change over time to allow for programs with dynamically changing dataflows.

-\paragraph{Mutable References} \Rizzo's semantics is significantly different from the previous work on (asynchronous) modal FRP mentioned above.
-Instead of using stable types to avoid memory leaks, \Rizzo uses mutable references.
-As a consequence, the language does not in general have referential transparency.
-In particular, $\beta$ reduction is not equivalence preserving.
-For example, $\ensuremath{(\lambda \Varid{x}.\delay\;\Varid{x})\;(\head\;\Varid{xs})}$ is semantically different from $\ensuremath{\delay\;(\head\;\Varid{xs})}$, since the head of a signal now may be different from the head of the same signal in the future.

-Despite its use of mutable references, \Rizzo constraints their use with the \ensuremath{\DelayE} modality so that the language is still productive.
-General mutable references can be used to form cycles, which in turn causes non-termination~\cite{landin64MechanicalEvaluationExpressions}.
-However, as \citet{koronkevich25TypeUniversesKripke} recently demonstrated, the creation of such cycles can be ruled out by a type system that stratifies references types (so that references at level $i \in \nats$ may only use references at level strictly smaller than $i$.) \Rizzo's type system also causes a form of stratification: The heap on which signals are stored is ordered and thus imposes an ordering on heap locations.
-A heap location $l$ may only refer to heap location that appears to the left of $l$ on the heap.
-This ordering is used for scheduling the updating of signals, but it also prevents cyclic references that would cause the evaluation semantics to diverge. \todo{Is there other work on preventing cyclic references?}